F3RR3T/raspi-takepix/readme.md

 ----------|--------------------
-takepix.timer|A simple timer that calls takepix.service periodically takepix.service| Systemd service definition that is called by the Timer rakepix.sh|A shell script that takes trhe photo and performs quality checks
+takepix.timer|A simple timer that calls takepix.service periodically takepix.service| Systemd service definition that is called by the Timer takepix.sh|A shell script that takes trhe photo and performs quality checks

+The `timer` calls the `service` every 30 minutes, and the service then runs the `shell` script.

+I have found it difficult to make system services do anything more fancy than just call a script.

+If you clone this script, you will have to edit the `picdir` variable in the shell script.
+Note that when you run scripts from a systemd service call, you must provide absolute paths to files or directories.

+Also update the `artist` variable that is palced into the EXIF metadata of the photo.

+### todo

+- expand the raspi photo interface to allow for customisation of camera settings.